Operational risk intelligence maps external disruption signals to company-specific operational exposure and response decisions.

 Yes.
 We can configure custom event libraries for your suppliers, commodities, geographies, ports, regulations, and customer commitments.

 No. The public demo uses representative supply chains and disruption events.
-A company demo maps the workflow against your actual suppliers, ports, lanes, and customers.
+A company demo maps the workflow against your actual operating footprint.

 A successful pilot usually expands into more suppliers, more regions, alert automation, reporting cadence, and integration with existing operating workflows.